ctuning/ck-request/README.md

 or you can find CK entry with the most close program shared by the community, copy it to your repository and then customize its JSON meta and scripts.
-For example, you can reuse Caffe-based image classification program as following:
+For example, you can reuse Caffe-based image classification program as follows:

 ```
 $ ck pull repo --url=https://github.com/dividiti/ck-caffe